Ododo/Pyet3/README.md

 Python scripting API for Wolfenstein:Enemy Territory

     os : linux x86
-    ( PyET will only work on a 32bits system, if you are in a 64bits system, use a virtualmachine or a 32-bits chroot)
+    ( PyET will only work on a 32bits system, if you are on a 64bits system, use a virtualmachine or a 32-bits chroot)

     Requirements : python 2.7 , boost-python